Whether you like it or not, social media is here to stay.

 - Don’t forget about videos.
 Pinterest has jumped aboard the video trend in marketing and videos on Pinterest get a lot of views.
 Create as many video pins as possible.

 - Update your pins often.
 Keep everything you put on Pinterest extremely fresh and relevant.
 Pinterest’s algorithm will reward you with more views.

 Social media is not going away.
 It will continue to evolve and change, but it’s not going anywhere.
 So make sure you’re putting a plan in place to utilize social media as a major program of your marketing.

-And if you need help, Mighty Fine Design has the experts and resources to help you utilize social media to grow your business.
+And if you need help, Mighty Fine has the experts and resources to help you utilize social media to grow your business.